 The average length of the day is 12 hours in March in Petra.
-On the first day of the month, the sun rises at 6:03am and sets at 5:36pm.
-On the last day of March, the sun rises at 6:30am and sets at 6:56pm.
+On the first day of the month, the sun rises at about 7am and sets at about 6:30pm.
+On the last day of March, the sun rises at 6:30am and sets at 7pm.
 As you can see, the length of day gradually increases by approximately an hour – that means more time to explore Petra!

-During the summer season, the Petra site is open from 6am to 6pm.
-I have the same advice regardless of the season: wake up early.
+During the winter season (which ends on March 29th), the Petra site is open from 6:30am to 4pm.
+While this isn’t as long as during the summer months (6am to 6pm), I have the same advice regardless of the season: wake up early.
 This is the best way to take advantage of your visit to Petra.
 The Nabatean Kingdom is explored on foot, which means you’ll be doing a lot – and I mean a lot – of hiking.
 By waking up early, you’ll have extra time to take breaks and even spend more time on each site.